 The Ritual of Stella Sophia utilises the Unicursal Hexagram.
 It is an adaptation of the Lesser Ritual of the Hexagram, as suitable for practitioners of Esoteric Thelema.
-It can be incorporated into the daily practice, used as a ‘stand-alone’ ritual or as an additional component to existing rituals of the Order.
+This ritual is to be done immediately after the ritual called the Gates of Babalon.

 Bathe me in thy starlight rays,

 For I, who tread the sacred path, unburden my soul,

 5. Make the mudra of the Lord of the Stars and say,

 Let fly thine arrow,

 6. Clasp your hands together at your breast and concentrate the invoked force in the Tiphereth.
 Say,

 The Unicursal Hexagram has sometimes been confused with the planetary hexagrams of the Greater Ritual of the Hexagram.
 The Unicursal Hexagram denotes the Moon and Sun as the governance of Spirit acting upon the Zodiac through the four classical elements of nature.
 As such, it is a fitting geometric means by which to adore Nuit.
 The ritual also tends to nullify all malefic planetary configurations.